 Equation (9) has the same form as the logit and nested logit equations, except for the log-share terms.
-Following the literature, we assume that product characteristics $x{jt}$ are exogenous and that prices and log-share terms are endogenous.
-As a consequence, the IPDL model reduces to a linear instrumental variable regression, where identification requires at least one instrument for price and one for each of the log-share terms.
+Following the literature, we assume that product/market characteristics \mathbf{x}{jt} are exogenous and that prices and log-share terms are endogenous.
+As a consequence, the IPDL model reduces to a linear instrumental variables regression, where identification requires at least one instrument for price and one for each of the log-share terms.

 As it is well known, instruments for prices include cost shifters and markup shifters (see, e.g., Berry and Haile, 2014, 2016).
 The first set of instruments includes the Hausman instruments, i.e., prices in other markets (Hausman et al., 1994; Nevo, 2001).
-The second set of instruments includes the BLP instruments, i.e., functions of the characteristics of competing products (Berry et al., 1995; Gandhi and Houde, 2021) and exogenous market shocks such as mergers (Miller and Weinberg, 2017).
-Following Verboven (1996a) and Bresnahan et al. (1997), the BLP instruments for the IPDL model include, for each grouping characteristic, the sums of characteristics of other products belonging to the same group, the sums of characteristics of other products belonging to different groups or, alternatively, the corresponding squared differences in those characteristics.
+The second set of instruments includes the BLP instruments, i.e., any function of the characteristics of competing products (Berry et al., 1995; Gandhi and Houde, 2023), and exogenous market shocks such as mergers (Miller and Weinberg, 2017).
+Building on Verboven (1996a) and Bresnahan et al. (1997), the BLP instruments for the IPDL model include, for each grouping characteristic, the sums of characteristics of other products belonging to the same group and the sums of characteristics of other products belonging to different groups or, alternatively, the corresponding squared differences in those characteristics.

-Identification of grouping parameters $\mu_d$ requires exogenous variation in the relative share $s{jt}/s{d(j)}$ .
+Identification of the grouping parameters μ_d requires exogenous variation in the relative shares $s{jt}/s{d(j)}$.
 Intuitively, since they drive substitution patterns among products, their identification requires instruments that provide exogenous variation in the choice set, including changes in prices.
 Thus, both cost shifters and markup shifters are good candidates for instrumenting the log-share terms.